 Desktop computers and portable storage devices

 In general, you should avoid using your local computer or external media (portable hard drives, memory sticks) for master copies of your research data.
-Your local computer should only be used as a convenient work space,never as a primary storage area.
+Your local computer should only be used as a convenient work space, never for primary storage.

 You should also avoid using your local computer or external media as a backup strategy.
-The risk of data loss or corruption using external media is high, particularly if the data has been encrypted (for security reasons) or archived (for space reasons).
+The risk of data loss or corruption using external media is high.

 You may, however, encounter situations where it is not possible to store your research data directly onto your a La Trobe University network drive.
 For example, you may be doing fieldwork in a location where there is no internet connection.
 In such situations the following recommendations should be followed:

 - Store your data on the hard disk drive of your laptop.

 - Also store copies of your data on external media.
 Store one copy on an external hard-disk drive and another on a memory stick.
 Copying to different external media decreases the risk of losing data due to data corruption.

 - If you are able, keep the different copies of your data in separate locations.
 This way, if your laptop is stolen (for example) you will not lose your backups along with it.